Him188/Notes-for-CAIE/ComputerScience/ProcessorFundamental.md

 `Clock rate:` (MHz/GHz) the speed at which a micro-processor execute instructions

 ## Registers

+#### Explain what is meant by register \[2\]
+- Small piece of memory
+- Part of the processor
+- Temporary storage of data

+#### MDR
+- Stores data when fetched from memory
+- Stores data that is being written to memory
+- The location accessed is the address held in MAR

 | Abbr. | Full Name                    | Function                                                                                                          |
 |:------|:-----------------------------|:------------------------------------------------------------------------------------------------------------------|